ConorWilliams/libfork/docs/benchmarks/benchmarks/integrate.md

 S(a, m) + S(m, b) + \frac{S(a, m) + S(m, b) - S(a, b)}{15}
 \]

-This is a row of narrow Lorentzian peaks across the integration domain.
+This is a non-uniform row of narrow Lorentzian peaks across the integration domain.
 Most points are locally smooth, but each peak has much higher curvature, so adaptive refinement repeatedly discovers small regions that need extra work.
 Compared with a single peak, the multi-peak function creates enough independent refinement regions for a longer base workload while preserving an exact closed-form reference: